List of Tokyo Mew Mew characters: Berry Shirayuki

+Ringo Akai

+Ringo Akai (赤井 りんご, Akai Ringo) is a brown-haired preteen girl who only appears in the PlayStation game, Tokyo Mew Mew – Tojo Shin Mew Mew! – Minna Issho ni Gohoshi Suru Nyan.
+She is depicted as a shy, lonely girl who lives on a nature reserve with her older brother Mashiro and pet penguin Yuki, having lost her mother when she was very young.
+She was given a pendant made of Mew Aqua by her mother which, combined with Yuki's Humboldt penguin DNA, allows her to transform into Mew Ringo and help the other Mew Mews protect her home from the aliens.
+Her theme color is red and her voice actress is Taeko Kuwata.

 Antagonists

 Aliens

 The primary antagonists in Tokyo Mew Mew are aliens who appear on Earth to "reclaim it".
 According to the aliens, their ancestors lived on Earth three million years ago, but left after a series of catastrophes nearly led to their extinction.
 The aliens ended up on a planet with an inhospitable surface environment and were forced to live underground by sandstorms and high temperatures.
 They never forgot about Earth, and when they return they are disgusted by the human inhabitants, as they feel that humans are destroying the planet.
 The aliens use Chimera Animas to accelerate the humans' environmental damage to destroy all life, and reclaim the planet.

 Deep Blue is the first alien to return, taking the form of a human boy and going to sleep within him.
 Quiche, Pie, and Tart arrive later to remove humans from Earth and allow the remaining aliens to return.
 After Deep Blue is destroyed, and they are defeated, the aliens return to their own planet with the remaining mew aqua to change their world into a place as beautiful as Earth.

-The aliens are simply called "aliens" in the manga and the original anime, but the Mew Mew Power adaptation calls them "Cyniclons" and changes their history so that they came from an uninhabitable planet and, jealous of the humans, wishes to make Earth their new home.
+The aliens are simply called "aliens" in the manga and the original anime, but the 4Kids Entertainment adaption titled Mew Mew Power refers to this alien race as the "Cyniclons" and changes their history so that they came from an uninhabitable planet.
+Jealous of the humans, they wishes to make Earth their new home.

 The aliens have no role in Tokyo Mew Mew a la Mode besides appearing in a single panel in the first volume of the sequel when the Mew Mews complain about the aliens having left behind some chimera animas.